Krowemoh/node-pick-universe/README.md

 - a compiler that can compile C++17.
 (Which on rhel 7 was a bit of a pain to set up.)
 - node-gyp
 - libffi headers (libffi-devel on rhel or libffi-dev on ubuntu)
+- libuvic and intcall.h to use intercall (I've included these in the repo)

 There are two libraries that are needed, libuvic and libffi. libuvic is provided by Rocket and I've added that to the lib folder in this repo. libffi needs to be installed by your package manager and you can find it by doing the following: